Last Updated on September 10, 2021

-The ingredients might irritate your skin.
-Or your skin could absorb the ingredients and pass them to your baby (2).
+Ingredients like salicylic acid, benzoyl peroxide might irritate your skin.
+Or your skin could absorb the salicylic acid, benxoyl peroxide and pass them to your baby.

-For example, parabens are linked to low birth rate, impaired growth, and miscarriage (3).
+For example, parabens are linked to low birth rates, impaired growth, and miscarriage.

 Fortunately, there are many safe and effective face washes you can use while pregnant.

 My first pick is Belli’s face wash for pregnant women and nursing moms.